eskay993/gamefiles/sp-football-life-2025/README.md

 ## How to backup / restore your game saves

+> [!WARNING]
-> WARNING: Uninstalling the game from Lutris, or deleting the folder where the game is installed will also deleted your save files.
+> Uninstalling the game from Lutris, or deleting the folder where the game is installed will also deleted your save files.
 Make sure to backup the save folder before removing the game.

 To make a backup of your save files, the folder is located in: